sneaky-foxes/obsidian-safe-filename-linter/CODE_OF_CONDUCT.md

 of actions.

 **Consequence**: A warning with consequences for continued behavior.
 A public apology or private acknowledgement of harms caused may be requested.
-Additionl violations of these terms may lead to a temporary or permanent ban.
+Additional violations of these terms may lead to a temporary or permanent ban.

 ### Temporary Ban